expo/expo/docs/pages/workflow/configuration.md

     "versionCode": NUMBER,

     /*
-      The background color for your iOS app, behind any of your React views.
+      The background color for your Android app, behind any of your React views.
 Overrides the top-level `backgroundColor` key if it is present.
     */
     "backgroundColor": STRING,